 The BCM Team

-A good business continuity program starts with a Business Continuity Management (BCM) team.
+A good BC program starts with a Business Continuity Management (BCM) team.
 The following individuals are the core members of the BCM team.
 They are responsible for implementing the policies and directing BCM efforts across the organization.

 - Sponsor: The senior management individual with overall responsibility and accountability for the BCM program.